sunderedsystems/sunderedcore/docs/summoned-creatures.md

 - Use your **proficiency** for all rolls (roll a d20 + your proficiency)
 - **Base damage = your proficiency**
 - Damage may be scaled with:
-  - Unspent Movement (Press the Attack/Arcane Advantage)
+  - Unspent Movement (Press the Attack)

 ---